The Best Homemade Pie Crust Recipe Ever

 - Dust the top of the dough with flour and roll it out using a rolling pin until it’s about 1/8” to ¼” thick.

-- Transfer the dough to a pie pan and form it to the pan.
+- Transfer the dough to a pie pan and form it in the pan.

 - Leaving about a 1” lip around the outside of the pie pan, remove any excess dough.